mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

       "region_name": " ",                   --- the AWS region
       "bucket": " ",                        --- name of the S3 bucket
-      "key": " ",                           --- key of the object to be queried "input_serialization": " "            --- format of the data in the object to be queried };
+      "key": " ",                           --- key of the object to be queried "input_serialization": " "            --- format of the data to be queried
+    };
     ```